Aditya3431/capstone_proj/docs/index.rst

-.. capstone_proj documentation master file, created by sphinx-quickstart.
+..
+Capstone Project documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-capstone_proj documentation!
+Capstone Project documentation!
 ==============================================

 Contents: